-The Company maintains a non-qualified Executive Deferred Compensation Plan, under which our executive officers, including the Named Executive Officers, may be eligible to defer a portion of their annual performance cash incentive award.
-The Company does not provide any defined benefit pension or supplemental pension plan to the Named Executive Officers.
+The Company maintains a non-qualified Executive Deferred Compensation Plan, under which our executive officers, including our NEOs, may defer a portion of their annual performance cash incentive award.
+The Company does not provide any defined benefit pension or supplemental pension plan for NEOs.